Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 34. Inform the developer when adding referrence

-When the wizard adds new reference to the project,developers should be informed.
+When the wizard adds new reference to the project,developers will be informed.
 E.g. If a programmer wants to add a LINQ to SQL class via wizard, the reference to System.Data.Linq.dll will be added to the project.Actually, the programmer may don't know that.

 Add reference and inform programmers